lovetingyuan/gulp-polyfit/README.md

     "Array.prototype.map",
     "Array.prototype.reduce",
     "Number.isInteger",
     "Number.parseInt"
   ]
 }
 ```

-**the comment with polyfill must start with "polyfill:" and separate the features by commas**
+**the polyfill comment must start with `"polyfill:"` and separate the features by commas**

-you can find all support features at https://polyfill.io/v2/docs/features/
+you can find all support features at https://polyfill.io/v2/docs/features/,

+you can use `(LABjs)['https://github.com/getify/LABjs']` or `(yepnope.js)['https://github.com/SlexAxton/yepnope.js']` to load polyfills conditionally,